sommerper/framework16-keyboard-v1/README.md

 ## ZMK and QMK

 There some settings for zmk and qmk to get you started with the correct pin layout.
+The ZMK config is based on [Urob's config](https://github.com/urob/zmk-config)

 Any Pro Micro compatible controller should work.
 The nice!nano v2 is used in the image, and I have also connected an RP2040 without any problems.